SRCF/docs/source/timeout/tos.rst

 This data is the core of the web conferencing system, and as such processed by our servers.
 Of course, this data is only processed in case you use the corresponding service, i.e., explicitly enable your webcam.

-For sessions where the host did not configure recordings, all data related to the session is deleted as soon as it ends.
-Furthermore, there are sessions that are being recorded, e.g., as they are a university lecture the lecturer wants to share with students who could not make it to the live session.
-In case a session is supposed to be recorded, we will inform you before you join the room, and explicitly request your consent to the recording.
+For sessions where the host did not configure recordings, all data related to the session is deleted shortly after it ends.
+See the :ref:`Recordings<Recordings>` section for details on how recordings are processed.

 Data type: Transfer of data to third parties
 """"""""""""""""""""""""""""""""""""""""""""